 7. Use project management tools to follow through

 There are many reasons for being unproductive at work.
 Finding the root cause of unproductivity is the first step toward solving it.
 We pinpointed the main causes that afflict most people to lose their productivity.
-But look and ask for yourself about it.
-If you find your reasons to be in line with one of the reasons we have put forward in this article, use the solutions we have offered and make your freelancing experience as efficient as possible.
+But look and ask yourself about it.
+If you find your reasons to be in line with one of the reasons we have put forward in this article, use the solutions we have offered.
+Moreover, you can check out the Perfectlancer website as a freelancing platform to make your freelancing experience as efficient as possible.